The Mixxer - Language Exchange Community for Everyone

 • Agree in advance how often you'll meet and how long you'll spend on each language.
 Typically this is about an hour, 30 minutes in each language.
 For beginners you might want to make the time shorter.
 For more advanced speakers, it can be longer.

-• Don't switch back in forth throughout the conversation.
+• Don't switch back and forth throughout the conversation.
 Stick with one language at a time.
 Otherwise, the person with more advanced second language skills tends to dominate the conversation.

 • Be super polite.
 Since you're both strangers, communicating over the internet, and from different cultures it's easy to have misunderstandings.